lokegustafsson/amba/README.md

 Short for Automatic and Manual methods for Binary Analysis, this is a continuation of a bachelor thesis project.
-The thesis included producing the following video introducing symbolic execution and demoing an earlier version of AMBA.
+The thesis included producing the following video introducing symbolic execution and demoing an earlier version of AMBA:

 [<img src="https://img.youtube.com/vi/VE_4biDqmhQ/maxresdefault.jpg" width=50%>](https://youtu.be/VE_4biDqmhQ)